 8. Create wildflower jewelry

-Wildflowers embedded in resin can be incorporated into jewellery.
-From alyssum pendants to mustard seed necklaces, there are countless ideas for creating wildflower jewellery.
+Wildflowers embedded in resin can be incorporated into jewelry.
+From alyssum pendants to mustard seed necklaces, there are countless ideas for creating wildflower jewelry.

 9. Make your own essential oils